-- Shoot fireworks (Fireworks) - Vivid shots of fireworks
+- Shoot fireworks (Fireworks) - Vivid shots of fireworks.

-In [#] mode, mount the camera on a tripod or take other measures to keep it still and prevent camera shake.
+In [image] mode, mount the camera on a tripod or take other measures to keep it still and prevent camera shake.

-Set [IS Model to [Off] when using a tripod or other means. to secure the camera (1107).
+Set [IS Mode] to [Off] when using a tripod or other means to secure the camera (108).